Overview

 Learn more

 This procedure addresses difficult-to-treat Hodgkin lymphoma.
 It involves replacing unhealthy lymphocytes with healthy stem cells.
 You first receive high doses of chemotherapy to kill the cancerous cells.
 Then doctors introduce the new healthy cells.
-The cells may come from your own body or from someone else’s.
-They can also come from umbilical cord blood.
+The cells come from your own body or from someone else’s, or from umbilical cord blood.

 Learn more